yurivyatkin/rails-project-lvl1/README.md

   f.input :job, as: :text
 end
 ```
-will generate HTLM with the default values, like so:
+will generate HTLM with the default values like so:
 ```HTML
 <form action="#" method="post"><textarea name="job" cols="20" rows="40">hexlet</textarea></form>
 ```
-whereas, specifying the values for the `cols` and `rows` attributes,
+whereas specifying the values for the `cols` and `rows` attributes,
 ```Ruby
 HexletCode.form_for user, url: '#' do |f|
   f.input :job, as: :text, rows: 50, cols: 50